How to Save Money While Traveling Abroad: Top Budget Tips

 Think About Global Coverage Plans

-If you travel to different countries a lot, it might make sense to get an international coverage plan from one of the big phone companies.
-These plans are made for travelers and usually have decent prices for calls, texts, and data.
-Make sure you read the fine print and pick a plan that fits your needs and how long you'll be traveling.
+If you travel to many countries often, consider an international coverage plan from a big phone company.
+These plans suit travelers.
+They offer fair prices for calls, texts, and data.
+Read the fine print.
+Pick a plan that fits your needs and trip length.

-Another good way to stay connected without spending a lot, especially if you're traveling with friends or family, is to get a pocket Wi-Fi hotspot.
-These little gadgets give you a secure internet and let a bunch of people connect at the same time.
-Some companies rent out pocket Wi-Fi devices for short periods, so you can get one that works for the length of your trip.
+Another good way to stay connected without high costs, especially with friends or family, is a pocket Wi-Fi hotspot.
+These small gadgets provide secure internet.
+They let several people connect at once.
+Some companies rent pocket Wi-Fi devices for short trips.
+Get one that matches your travel time.

 Watch Out for Apps That Use a Lot of Data